scuzzydude/asimov/asimov.md

 It's no secret who Kobe's childhood hero was, who he wanted to be like.
 It's also no secret which MVP he turned to when he needed to take his game to a genius level.
 Somebody James had direct access to for eight years.

-Good luck up there in Philly with Daryl, James.
+Good luck ~~up there in Philly with Daryl~~, James.

-May your heart go on.[^106]
+May your heart go on.

 # Digital Sainthood